lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Fig-OSCORE-Option title='OSCORE Option'}

 The encoding of the OSCORE Option Value defined in Section 6.1 of
-{{I-D.ietf-core-object-security}} is repeated in {{Fig-OSCORE-Option}}.
+{{rfc8613}} is repeated in {{Fig-OSCORE-Option}}.

 The first byte is used for flags that specify the contents of the OSCORE option.
-The 3 most significant bits are reserved and always set to 0.
+The 3 most significant bits of this byte are reserved and always set to 0.
 Bit h, when set, indicates the presence of the kid context field in the option.
 Bit k, when set, indicates the presence of a kid field.
-The 3 least significant bits n indicate the length of the piv field in bytes.
+The 3 least significant bits n indicate the length of the piv (Partial Initialization Vector) field in bytes.
 When n = 0, no piv is present.

-After the flag byte follow the piv field, kid context field and kid field in order and if present; the length of the kid context field is encoded in the first byte denoting by s the length of the kid context in bytes.
+The flag byte is followed by the piv field, kid context field and kid field in this order and if present; the length of the kid context field is encoded in the first byte denoting by s the length of the kid context in bytes.

 This draft recommends to implement a parser that is able to identify the OSCORE